levnikmyskin/hyprland-virtual-desktops/README.md

       inputs.nixpkgs.follows = "nixpkgs";
     };

-    hyprland.url = "github:hyprwm/Hyprland";

-    hyprland-virtual-desktops = {
+    hyprland = {
-      url = "github:levnikmyskin/hyprland-virtual-desktops";
+      url = "github:hyprwm/Hyprland";
-      inputs.hyprland.follows = "hyprland"; # We want to build against the same version of hyprland that we are using };
+      follows = "hyprland-virtual-desktops"; # We make sure we use the version that is known to be compatable with hyprland-virtual-desktops
+    };

+    hyprland-virtual-desktops.url = "github:levnikmyskin/hyprland-virtual-desktops";

   };